 Welcome to my site; I am delighted to share with you my writing playground.
 Here, you will find an evolving writing portfolio and candid blog posts on motherhood, relationships, feminism, and social good.

-I may publish once or twice a week –it can be a bit unpredictable because I am committed to writing only when truly inspired– so if you don’t want to miss anything when I do write, subscribe to my mailing list to get an email when I post something new.
+I may publish once or twice a week, and sometimes not at all –it can be a bit unpredictable because I am committed to authenticity and writing only when truly inspired– so if you don’t want to miss anything when I do write, subscribe to my mailing list to get an email when I post something new.

 Please do not take my stuff.
 Everything on this site is protected by copyright.
 If you would like to share something you find here, and please do, be sure to give me credit.

 Kelli Nelson is a writer, advocate and single mom of two from the Midwest.